6 Fall Flavors That Are Way Less Basic Than Pumpkin Spice

 Butternut Squash

 Obviously, pumpkins aren't the only gourds that are totally in season in the fall.
-Squash may not lend itself to trendy Starbucks drinks, but any savory foods that incorporate pumpkin can be made even better with butternut squash.
+Squash may not lend itself to trendy coffee drinks, but any savory foods that incorporate pumpkin can be made even better with butternut squash.
 Whether it's soup, ravioli or stews, you should never underestimate the tastiness of fall squash.

 Chai